coltongrainger/blog/_posts/2017-07-20-jupyter-notes.md

 status: notes
 ---

+I recently participated in a webinar (July 2017) hosted by Science Gateways Community Institute (which exists to facilitate community sharing of experiences, technologies, and practices at little or no cost!)
+These are my notes and reactions.

 # Background

 Dave Rosoff introduced me to SageMathCloud in 2014 for solving systems of differential equations, which was my first exposure to IPython notebooks.
 As I didn't know TeX then, I struggled tremendously to format my output.
 I didn't pry deep into python's libraries; I mostly stayed in the sage docs.